coq/coq/doc/sphinx/language/core/inductive.rst

    such types are not useful.
 Use the :cmd:`Scheme` command to generate useful induction principles.
 See :ref:`mutually_inductive_types`.

-   If the entire inductive definition is parameterized with :n:`@binder`\s, the parameters correspond to a local context in which the entire set of inductive declarations is interpreted.
+   If the entire inductive definition is parameterized with :n:`@binder`\s, those :gdef:`inductive parameters <inductive parameter>` correspond to a local context in which the entire set of inductive declarations is interpreted.
    For this reason, the parameters must be strictly the same for each inductive type.
    See :ref:`parametrized-inductive-types`.